MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-3-implement-the-connection-for-the-echo-adapter.md

  Using the echov2 transport schema, go to a computer named lobhostname, where an application named lobapplication expects that authentication is waiting for your connection.
 For the Echo adapter, only a user name is required.

  With a defined URI, you can programmatically consume and parse it for connectivity and configuration.
 If the connection requires sensitive data such as a user name and password, do not contain such information in the URI.
-Instead, add such information in the <xref:System.ServiceModel.Description.ClientCredentials> object.
-The code example that you will add will show you how to do so.
+Instead, add such information in the `System.ServiceModel.Description.ClientCredentials` object.
+The code example that you add shows you how to do so.

  In the following code, the Echo adapter constructs the URI in two ways to show you how the adapter can use various URI elements to modify the adapter feature.